 Anything other than an immersive view is rendered as a 2D view in your world.

 An app may have 2D views on both the desktop monitor and in the headset.
-Note that a new 2D view will be placed in the same shell as the view that created it, either on the monitor or in the headset.
-It is not currently possible for an app or a user to move a 2D view between the Mixed Reality home and the monitor.
+A new 2D view will be placed in the same shell as the view that created it, either on the monitor or in the headset.
+It isn't currently possible for an app or a user to move a 2D view between the Mixed Reality home and the monitor.

 Apps running in a 2D view share the space with other apps